• Skip to primary navigation

 Soft and chewy texture.
 These cookies have a soft and chewy center, with edges that are just set for a perfect bite.

 Ready to enjoy in 30 minutes!
-It will take you approximately 30 minutes to make a single batch of these cookies.
-Time may vary depending on the size of your baking trays, and how many trays you bake at one time.
+A single batch of these candy bar cookies will take you approximately 30 minutes to make.
+Your total bake time may change depending on the size of your baking trays, and how many trays of cookies you bake at one time.

 A fun way to repurpose Halloween candy.
 If the kiddo’s are slowing down on their candy stash (or maybe you NEED them to slow down on it…ha!), this sweet treat is a fun way to use up some of those fun size candy bars.
 See the ‘ingredients needed’ section for a list of what type of candy bars will work best in this recipe.